Kabirichhpilani/scm_project/README.md

 Game Logic:

-Implement the core game logic:
+1.Implement the core game logic:

-Select a random word from a list.
+2.Select a random word from a list.

-Display the word as underscores initially.
+3.Display the word as underscores initially.

-Prompt the player to guess a letter.
+4.Prompt the player to guess a letter.

-Check if the letter is in the word and update the display accordingly.
+5.Check if the letter is in the word and update the display accordingly.

-Track incorrect guesses and decrement remaining attempts.
+6.Track incorrect guesses and decrement remaining attempts.

-End the game when the word is guessed correctly or attempts run out.
+7.End the game when the word is guessed correctly or attempts run out.

-Add quit option at the end of it.
+8.Add quit option at the end of it.

 Code Structure:
 Organize your code into functions for better modularity and readability.
 Consider functions for word selection, display update, guess validation, game status check, etc.